Sign In

-You need to take out health insurance before you start your studies - other insurances can offer additional protection.
+You must take out health insurance before starting your studies.
+Other insurances can offer additional protection.

-Students must take out health insurance in order to enrol at a university in Germany.
+Students must have health insurance to enroll at a university in Germany.
 Most students choose student health insurance with a statutory health insurance provider.

 Exceptions: